phonopy/phono3py/doc/command-options.md

 used as the scattering rate, where $v_g$ is the group velocity and $L$ is the boundary mean free path.
 The value is given in micrometre.
-The default value, 1 metre, is just used to avoid divergence of phonon lifetime and the contribution to the thermal conducitivity is considered negligible.
+The default value, 1 metre, is just used to avoid divergence of phonon lifetime and the contribution to the thermal conductivity is considered negligible.

 (ave_pp_option)=